MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/resource-utilization-report.md

 The percentage of completed bookings where the technician arrived late.

-Formula: (Number of bookable resource bookings with late arrival / Total number of bookings) x 100
+Formula: (Number of bookable resource bookings with late arrival / Total number of completed bookings) x 100

 > [!NOTE]
 > Being late is defined by arriving after the *Time to Promise* value. if *Time to Promise* isn't set, the *Estimated arrival time* is taken into account.